tskit-dev/tskit/GOVERNANCE.md

 Decisions about the future of the project are made through discussion with all members of the community.
 All non-sensitive project management discussion takes place in the issue trackers of the appropriate repositories or other public forums.
 Where possible decisions and discussions of the steering council should be documented as issues on the [administrative](https://github.com/tskit-dev/administrative) repository.
-Sensitive discussion may occur via email to admin@tskit.dev.

 tskit uses a "consensus-seeking" process for making decisions.
 The group tries to find a resolution that has no open objections among maintainers and the TSC.
 All